simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

   command.run();
 }
 ```
-This example code is almost exactly the same as the step 3. code so you should not have much troubles configuring motor, sensor and driver.
+This example code is almost exactly the same as the Step 3. code so you should not have much trouble configuring motor, sensor and driver.
 In this step you will be testing if your current sense is working well.
-In the call of the `motor.monitor()` function the current sense will be read and the current d and q are going to be outputted to the serial terminal.
+In the call of the `motor.monitor()` function the current sense will be read and the current d and q are going to be printed to the serial terminal.
 You can open the Serial Plotter to visualise them.

 <blockquote class="info"> <p class="heading">☑️ Simple tests</p>
-1. Hold the motor with your hand and chaneg different target voltage/current values.
+1. Hold the motor with your hand and set different target voltage/current values.
 Make sure that the current d is very close to 0 when the motor is static.
 And make sure that the current q is proportional to the voltage you are setting to the motor. <br>
 2. Leave the motor to rotate.
-See that your currents d and q drop to a lower level then for static motor.
+See that your currents d and q drop to a lower level than for static motor.
 Also try to see that the current d is almost 0 for low velocities and starts rising proportionally to the motor velocity.
 </blockquote>

 Please go through the [current sense docs](current_sense) to see the supported sensors and all the configuration parameters.

 ## Step 6.
 Full FOC motion control using current sensing - if available
-Once you have your motor, position sensor, driver and current sense configured and tested you can got proceed to the true foc control.
+Once you have your motor, position sensor, driver and current sense configured and tested you can now proceed to try out true field oriented control (FOC).
 ```cpp
 #include <SimpleFOC.h>